 Our school operates a free lunch program for certain students.
-If you feel you may qualify for this program on the basis of your family's financial situation, you may contact one of the school counselors or check the link on the school website.
-Guidelines and procedures will be posted on-line.
-The CTC/STEM never want to see a student go hungry, if a student forgets lunch money, they are to see the administrator on duty in the café.
+If you feel you may qualify for this program on the basis of your family's financial situation, you may contact the Student Service secretary Val Lemme at ext.
+1182 or check the link on the school website.
+Guidelines and procedures will be posted online.
+The MCCTC/Valley STEM never want to see a student go hungry, if a student forgets lunch money, they are to see the administrator on duty in the café.
 They will receive a charge card, these cards/fees must be paid back.